Gateway to Origin mTLS Authentication

 Local Development

-mTLS bindings are not currently available in local development environments.
+mTLS bindings aren't currently available in local development environments.
 Your code using mTLS will only work when deployed to Zuplo's edge infrastructure.

 For local development, consider: